Slava-AV/Slava-AV/README.md

 I write frontend with `Vue.js` and `Flutter`

-For the backend I use `Node.js` and I'm a big fan of `Serverless` architecture.
+I use `Node.js` for the backend and I'm a big fan of `Serverless` architecture.

 <br />